• Home

 Author: Lee

-Decadent and delicious, these Baked Chocolate Donuts are heaven in every bite.
+These Baked Chocolate Donuts are rich and decadent heaven in every bite!
 They’re loaded with chocolate chips, topped with a silky chocolate icing and sprinkled with mini chocolate chips.
-Did I mention they’re gluten free, nut free, egg free and easily dairy free?
+They're so simple to make, no mixer is used at all!
+The batter comes together with just a whisk in less than one hour!
+Did I mention they’re also gluten free, nut free, egg free and easily dairy free (vegan)?
+If you're a chocolate lover, these baked donuts are a must try!

 Print Recipe Pin Recipe